ChilliCream/workshops/crypto/docs/docs/02-Hot Chocolate/06-Real-Time-Data.md

 }
 ```

-Now lets head over back to the second tab and add the following operation.
+Now, head back to the second tab and add the following operation.

 ```graphql
 mutation MarkAsRead {